Afechter715/afechter.github.io/index.md

 ## Conclusions and Future Work

+Parameters and Testing Methods:
-Mimicking muscle with foldable robotics systems can be useful for creating bio inspired designs.
+* Mimicking muscle with foldable robotics systems can be useful for creating bio inspired designs.
-Design and research time can be reduced by using bioinspiration.
+* Design and research time can be reduced by using bioinspiration.
-Actuator and geometry selected is critical for effective application.
+* Actuator and geometry selected is critical for effective application.

 Continuation:
-Explore more effective geometry.
+* Explore more effective geometry.
-Utilize stronger actuators.
+* Utilize stronger actuators.
-Investigate best stiff and flexible materials.
+* Investigate best stiff and flexible materials.